Table of contents

 All packages should have a src folder, with the package code residing inside it, such as src/<package>/.
 This may seem like extra hassle; after all, you can type “python” in the main directory and avoid installing it if you don’t have a src folder!
 However, this is a bad practice, and it causes several common bugs, such as running pytest and getting the local version instead of the installed version - this obviously tends to break if you build parts of the library or if you access package metadata.

 This sadly is not part of the standard metadata in [project], so it depends on what backend you you use.
-Hatchling, Flit, PDM, and setuptools use automatic detection, while Whey does not, requiring a tool setting.
+Hatchling, Flit, PDM, and setuptools use automatic detection.

 If you don’t match your package name and import name (which you should except for very special cases), you will likely need extra configuration here.